yi-huang-1/torchrdit/wiki/Results.md

 electric fields and u_x, u_y, u_z for magnetic fields, indexed by harmonic orders.

 Important: These are Fourier coefficients in k-space, not real-space field values.
-To obtain real-space fields, use field reconstruction methods.

 **Attributes**: